AnthusAI/Plexus-branding/README.md

 - **Three logo variants**: Square, Wide, and Narrow for different layout contexts
 - **Conservative Midwest aesthetic**: Clean, flat design without shadows or gradients
 - **Proper light/dark mode support**: Uses Radix color aliasing for consistent contrast

+Use this as a template for creating your own brand packages.

 ## Usage